nbbrd/sdmx-dl/docs/content/cli/configuration.md

 ## Troubleshooting

-Using properties files is usually error prone.
+Using properties files is usually error-prone.
 Fortunately, sdmx-dl CLI includes a [command to pinpoint the problems](../usage#check-properties): `sdmx-dl check properties`

 Common problems: